wiseman-timelord/Movie_Compact/README.md

    - Execute the main script to launch the Gradio interface.
    - Upload a gaming video and adjust the motion and texture thresholds.
    - Generate and download the condensed video summary.

 ## Notation
 - Mention any limitations or issues, such as the need for CUDA for better performance if we decide to add it later.
+- The program is named `Movie Consolidator`, because its intended to compliment `Movie Maker`, as `Movie Maker` has issues with >6 hour clips, however, my program intents to go beyond simple consolidation, to take advantage of what is possible.

 ## File Structure
 ```